-The Commission adopted the minutes from the June 2008, Annual Meeting and the three Special Telephone meetings held last July, October and February.
-Three non-federal export applications were approved as well as the Financial Consultant's contract for fiscal year 2009-2010.
+The Commission adopted the minutes from the June 2009, Annual Meeting, and the three Special Telephone meetings held in July 2009, and in January and February 2010.
+Actions previously taken on three non-federal export applications were ratified, and the Financial Consultant's contract for fiscal year 2010-2011.